Skip to content

 • Loan-to-value ratio shows how much you're borrowing relative to the property price

-• Lower LTVs typically give you better mortgage rates but requires a higher deposit
+• Lower LTVs typically mean you qualify for better mortgage rates, but they require a higher deposit

-• Mortgage rates usually come down in 'steps', for example, from 90% LTV to 85%, so consider if you can increase the size of your deposit to access better rates
+• Mortgage rates usually come down incrementally in 'steps', for example, from 90% LTV to 85%, so increasing your deposit slightly could give you access to better rates access better rates

 Young family moving into new house